JFK, LGA or EWR: Which NYC Airport Is Best? (Local Tips)

 Can I take mass transit or the subway to EWR?

-You can take mass transit (just please note that the subway does not go to EWR, and neither does the PATH train).
-Listen up: you can take the subway to Penn Station at 33rd St in Manhattan, and then hop any of the NJ Transit trains that have a little airplane icon next to the train departure on the departures boards at Penn Station.
+You can take mass transit (please note that the subway does not go to EWR, and neither does the PATH train).
+You can take the subway to Penn Station at 33rd St in Manhattan to start the trip.
+Then, take any of the NJ Transit trains that have a little airplane icon next to the train departure on the departures boards at Penn Station (my local tip is to look for the airplane emoji in the departures tickers).

 To make this simpler, use Google Maps!
 Make sure that your directions don’t involve buses, because you do not need to take any buses to get to Newark Airport from Manhattan.
 Taking an NJ Transit train from Penn Station is only about five stops.